DreamingRaven/nemesyst/docs/source/overview.rst

     This image is a use case example of Nemesyst applied to a distributed refrigeration fleet over multiple sites, and both online and offline learning capabilities occuring simultaneously.

+Nemesyst has been made to be generic enough to handle many possible configurations, but we cannot possibly handle all possible scenarios.
+Sometimes it may be neccessary to manually configure certain aspects of the process, especially regarding MongoDB as it is quite a well developed, mature, database, with more features than we could, and should automate.

 .. _section_nemesyst-abstraction:

 Nemesyst Abstraction of stages